derivia/study-notes/notes/WEB.md

 #### Trees

-Learn how and when trees should be used.

 * [ ] [Wikipedia - Tree (data structure)](https://en.wikipedia.org/wiki/Tree_(data_structure))
 * [ ] [Freecodecamp - Everything you need to know about tree data structure](https://www.freecodecamp.org/news/all-you-need-to-know-about-tree-data-structures-bceacb85490c/)
 * [ ] [Data Structure and Algorithms - Tree](https://www.tutorialspoint.com/data_structures_algorithms/tree_data_structure.htm)

 #### Binary Indexed Tree

-Learn how and when binary indexed trees should be used.

 * [ ] [Wikipedia - Fenwick tree](https://en.wikipedia.org/wiki/Fenwick_tree)
 * [ ] [What is the intuition behind a binary indexed tree?](https://cs.stackexchange.com/questions/10538/bit-what-is-the-intuition-behind-a-binary-indexed-tree-and-how-was-it-thought-a)